mitydigital/statamic-tinymce-cloud/README.md

-# TinyMCE Cloud Fieldtype for Statamic 3
+# TinyMCE Cloud Fieldtype for Statamic 3.3+ and Statamic 4

 <!-- statamic:hide -->